nrfta/provider-provisioning-adapter/README.md

 #!/usr/bin/env bash
 # CREATE new service

+set -e  # Exit script on any failure.
+        # Utilize flow control structures to check for errors.
+Use `exit 1` to signal there was an error
+        ## Example: if <condition failure>; then exit 1; fi;

 cid=$(jq -r '.provider_handoff.circuitId' <<< "$1")
 vid=$(jq -r '.provider_handoff.vlan' <<< "$1")
 customer_id=$(jq -r '.sonar_account_id' <<< "$1")